 Note that at these universities, non-EU/EEA students usually have to pay tuition fees that are twice as high as those for EU/EEA citizens.

 2. Student living costs in Ireland

-Ireland is a country where you will enjoy a balanced lifestyle.
-The costs of living in Ireland are a bit over average for the European area.
-If you choose to live in Ireland, you can expect to pay between 650 – 1,000 EUR/month.
+The costs of living in Ireland are a bit higher than the average for the European area; you should expect to spend anywhere between 550 - 1,000 EUR/month.

-Average costs of living in Irish cities (including the accommodation costs):
+Average costs of living in Irish cities (including accommodation costs):

 - Dublin: 1,100 - 1,800 EUR/month

 - Cork: 860 - 1,400 EUR/month

 - Galway and other smaller cities: 800 - 1,100 EUR/month

 Higher education institutions offer accommodation in student residence halls, which usually costs above the European average of 200 - 300 EUR.
 It is often difficult to find a place because the number of places is limited, and the demand is high.

 Apart from residence halls, you can rent/share an apartment or choose to live with an Irish family.